I started growing coriander because of my food waste aversion.

 One day a few years ago, after throwing away so many half-used, supermarket-packed coriander bunches, I decided it was enough.

 The first transition was to buy coriander pots from the supermarket.
-They did last a bit longer but hardly over a week.
+They did last a bit longer, but hardly over a week.
 Ian told me that those containers were designed to give shoppers the maximum leaves in the smallest areas.
 They look like they offer good value for your money, but that’s all.
-You often can’t keep grow those plants.
-It’s a good job I married a country boy, right?
+You often can’t keep growing those plants.

-One day, on the spur of the moment, I bought a big plastic pot and some soil from my local florist and repotted a supermarket pot.
-Somehow, the plants flourished.
-Perhaps it’s my beginner’s luck as later when I started to read all the gardening guides, they often say corianders don’t take repotting well and usually bolt to flowering.
+Till the day I bought, on the spur of the moment, a big plastic pot and some soil from my local florist to re-pot a supermarket pot.
+Somehow, the coriander plants flourished.
+Perhaps it was beginner’s luck.
+(All the gardening guides I read later on unanimously advise not to report coriander to avoid bolting)

-I put the repotted pot out on our balcony, watered it and untangled the fragile branches after each windy day.
-They grew taller, thicker and so fragrant that I decided coriander was my new black.
+I put the repotted coriander on our balcony, watered it, and untangled the fragile branches at the end of most windy days.
+They grew taller, thicker, and so fragrant that I decided coriander was my new black.

-I went back to the florist, got some more soil and cheap plastic pots.
-The seeds I bought from the supermarket, nothing’s fancy.
-That’s how it all started.
+I went back to the florist and got some more soil and cheap plastic containers.
+The seeds I bought from the supermarket are also nothing fancy.
+Yet, that’s how it all started.

-My corianders aren’t always strong and healthy.
+My potted coriander plants aren’t always strong and healthy.
 Many died before reaching 20 cm high.
-Some didn’t exactly give me as many leaves as I hope for, but all in all, growing coriander gives me so much joy and allows me to be more spontaneous with cooking and more generous with garnishing my stir-fries, noodles, salads and so on.
+Some didn’t exactly give me as many leaves as I hoped for, but all in all, growing coriander gives me so much joy and allows me to be more spontaneous with cooking and more generous with garnishing my stir-fries, noodles, salads, and so on.

 Care for Pot Corianders